 Note: Carefully review the description text; changes cannot be made after the recruitment is published.

-a. a description of the search area
+a. a narrative description of the research area for the position

-d. family responsive language and a link to the new faculty page, for example:
+c. family responsive language and a link to the new faculty page, for example:

 "The department is committed to addressing the family needs of faculty, including dual career couples and single parents.
 We are also interested in candidates who have had non-traditional career paths or who have taken time off for family reasons, or who have achieved excellence in careers outside academia.
 For information about potential relocation to Berkeley, or career needs of accompanying partners and spouses, please visit: http://ofew.berkeley.edu/new-faculty"